What Is the Karmic Rule of Returns?

 The Karmic Balance

-This idea of Karmic balance has been seen in basically every religion that holds its practitioners responsible for themselves.
+This idea of Karmic balance is a part of every religion that holds its practitioners responsible for themselves.
 While, for instance, the “absolution”- based religions like Christianity allow their practitioners to simply erase their wrongdoings by saying a few words, traditions such as Buddhism and Wicca expect their practitioners to not do bad things and instead do good things based on the life they are living now, and not the promise of forgiveness and paradise later.

 This is not to say that one should do good deeds to have those good deeds come back to them plentifully, however.
 The energy one puts out does, indeed, come back to one, but those deeds should not be done expecting a reward.
 That is selfishness, and the intention behind a good deed being selfish sort of cancels the good deed out.

 This is never more easily recognized than today, with social media like Twitter.
 Someone will Tweet that they just bought a homeless man a sandwich or whatever, and expect people to shower them in praise.
-They may have fed a homeless man, certainly, they may have done a good deed, yes, of course – but the reality of that situation is that they did that good deed to be recognized.
+They may have fed a homeless man, certainly, they may have done a good deed, yes, of course.
+But the reality of that situation is that they did that good deed for recognition.

 Karmic Rule of Returns